testillano/h2agent/README.md

-- RegexReplace: this is similar to the matching algorithm based in regular expressions and replace procedure.
+- RegexReplace: this is similar to the matching algorithm based in regular expressions and replace procedure (even the fact that it *falls back to source information when not matching is done*, something that differs from former `RegexCapture` algorithm which builds an empty string when regular expression is not fully matched).
 We provide `rgx` and `fmt` to transform the source into the target:

   ```json
   {